Private well, water treatment is your responsibility. Learn about ion exchange systems.

-If your soil contains minerals like calcium, magnesium, and iron, as water passes from the surface into underground aquifers, these minerals are dissolved and carried into your water supply.
+If your soil contains minerals like hydrogen sulfide, arsenic, magnesium, and iron, as water passes from the surface into underground aquifers, these minerals are dissolved and carried into your water supply.
 These calcium and magnesium ions are known as hard water.
 Hard water, while not a significant health risk, can be a nuisance.
 Hard water can cause scale build up in pipes, restricting water flows shortening the life of your plumbing system.
 Hard water can also cause staining of fixtures, dishes, and affect detergents effectiveness causing it to clump and not clean properly.

 Ion exchange is a water treatment system that addresses these problems.
 Let's explore some frequently asked question about ion exchange and how it works to remove mineral contaminants from your well water.